NERC-CEH/datalab/docs/user/r-libs/packrat.md

 ### Removing a package

-Unneeded packages can be deleted using the `remove.packages` function, this will remove the package from the private project library.
+Packaged that are no longer required can be deleted using the `remove.packages` function, this will remove the package from the private project library.
 The project lockfile can then be updated using the `packrat::snapshot` command.

 ```R
 remove.packages('fortunes')